Top 40+ AWS EC2 Interview Questions And Answers | Updated 2025

 Ans:

-• After stopping, you can change the instance type through the AWS Management Console, AWS CLI, or AWS API by selecting a new instance type compatible with your current Instance’s configuration (e.g., virtualization type, network type).
+• After stopping, can change the instance type through the AWS Management Console, AWS CLI, or AWS API by selecting a new type compatible with the current Instance’s configuration (e.g., virtualization type, network type).

-• Once changed, you can start the Instance again.
-It’s essential to consider factors such as the new Instance’s pricing, performance characteristics, and any potential compatibility issues with your application before changing.
+• Once changed, can start the Instance again.
+Before changing, it’s essential to consider factors such as the new Instance’s pricing, performance characteristics, and any potential compatibility issues with the application.

 Course Curriculum